homebridge/homebridge-syno-spk/README.md

 # Synology Package for Homebridge Docker

-This third-party Synology Package simplifies the process of running [Homebridge](https://github.com/nfarina/homebridge) on devices that support Docker and are running DSM 6.1.3 or later.
+This third-party Synology Package simplifies the process of running [Homebridge](https://github.com/nfarina/homebridge) on devices that support Docker and are running DSM 6.x.x.

+**DSM 7.x.x is not supported**

 This package will deploy the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image using the recommended settings: